 At low zenith angles, solely due to shower geometry, the $(1/R)$ scaling is stronger and leads to larger measured electric fields in the case of the deeper showers induced by lighter primary compositions.
 The picture at higher zenith angles, i.e., lower densities, is more nuanced.
 In this region, the deflections due to the Lorentz force are much larger and increase the perpendicular momenta of $e^\pm$, which would tend to increase the radio emission.
 However, it also increases the time delays between the particle tracks, decreasing the coherence of the emission.
 This loss of coherence is highly dependent on the strength of the Lorentz force and therefore on the geomagnetic field.
 It can slow down, or even reverse, the increase of the radio emission with decreasing air density.
 This effect is represented by the non-linearity factor $J(\theta)$, which determines whether lighter primary compositions will induce higher or lower fields than heavy primaries at these higher zenith angles.
 This strong LDF amplitude dependence on \xmax/composition can be used to directly infer, even bypassing any \xmax reconstruction, the cosmic ray primary composition on an event-by-event basis.
 It could also be used to improve \xmax reconstructions in LOFAR-like methods, particularly at high zenith angles.
 This could be accomplished by keeping the energy scaling factor, normally used when comparing data with simulations, fixed.
-This amplitude dependence also raises questions about a possible \xmax/composition bias on modern radio based EM energy reconstruction methods.
+This amplitude dependence, if not taken into account, raises the possibility that EM energy estimates could exhibit an \xmax/composition bias.